CEEAS Board Members

 Charlie graduated from Penn State with his bachelor’s degree in civil engineering in 2022.
 In his time at Penn State, Charlie was heavily involved in the school’s ASCE Student Chapter serving as their Treasurer then Co-President.
 He is grateful for the opportunity to have helped ASCE and other student organizations find ways to remain engaged through the pandemic before making a meaningful resurgence to in-person events.

-Originally from Irwin, Pennsylvania, he currently works as a bridge designer for Gannett Fleming’s Pittsburgh office.
+Originally from Irwin, Pennsylvania, he currently works as a bridge designer for GFT’s Pittsburgh office.
 He completes bridge design tasks and spends time in the field on bridge and tunnel inspections.

 Charlie is thrilled to continue his relationship with Penn State through his role on the Civil and Environmental Alumni Society Board and firmly believes that collaboration between alumni, students, and the civil engineering department is beneficial for all.